 If you are delivering your sales pitch at a meeting or an event, adding visual elements to it can greatly increase its effectiveness.
 In fact, 40% of individuals absorb details better via images than from plain text.

 On top of that, your sales pitch becomes more interactive and engaging when you show your audience the benefits of your products rather than telling them.
 You can also incorporate videos into your sales pitch to further drive home a point or a particular benefit.
+Consider leveraging product video production to effectively create a video that will help you achieve your desired impact.

 For example, UpstartWorks, an IT Solutions and logistics company, uses graphical, animated slides in its sales pitch to share its solutions with its audience.